EgoVITA: Learning to Plan and Verify for Egocentric Video Reasoning: EgoVITA

 \subsection{Problem Formulation}

-We formulate egocentric video reasoning as a sequential decision-making problem.
-The MLLM acts as a policy $\pi_\theta$, parameterized by weights $\theta$.
-Given an input video $V$ and a text prompt $X$, the policy autoregressively generates a reasoning trajectory $Y = \langle y_1, \dots, y_T \rangle$, where each token $y_t$ represents a reasoning step conditioned on the video, prompt, and prior steps $y_t \sim \pi_\theta(y_t\mid V, X, y_{<t})$.
-Each trajectory $Y$ is a sequence consisting of an egocentric plan (\texttt{<ego\_plan>}), an exocentric verification (\texttt{<exo\_verify>}), and an answer (\texttt{<answer>}) block.
-The quality of a generated sequence $Y$ is evaluated by a composite reward function $R$ that combines syntactic, semantic, and visual signals to assess overall reasoning quality.
-The objective is to learn a policy that maximizes the expected reward:
+We formulate egocentric video reasoning as a sequential decision-making problem, where a multimodal large language model (MLLM) acts as a policy $\pi_\theta$ parameterized by weights $\theta$.
+Given a video $V$ and a text prompt $X$, the policy autoregressively generates a \emph{reasoning trajectory}